 Tip: Barcelona is a big city get around comfortably with a 2, 3, 4, or 5-day public transport ticket.

 Where to stay in Barcelona

-Situated right in the Boqueria of Barcelona, one of the most important monuments of the city, the Petit Palace Opera Garden is a gorgeous hotel with all amenities needed and a central location.
-It’s simple, beautiful and has a genuine atmosphere to it.
-You have an area with buffer, a picturesque courtyard, and modern furniture.
+Petit Palace Boqueria Garden: Situated right in the Boqueria of Barcelona, this gorgeous hotel combines all the amenities needed and a central location.
+It’s simple, beautiful, and has a genuine atmosphere to it.
+Click here for more information and to check the latest prices.

-Huge sun lit windows, a rooftop terrace, a swimming pool and all amenities you might need in a hotel, the Cituat de Barcelona is a 15 minute walk from the beach and only 1 minute away from the Gothic Quarter.
-The perfect location and the best of both worlds.
-It even has a tapas-style restaurant where you can have all meals.
+Ciutat de Barcelona: Huge sunlit windows, a rooftop terrace, a swimming pool, and all amenities you might need in a hotel, the Ciutat de Barcelona is a 15-minute walk from the beach and only 1 minute away from the Gothic Quarter.
+Click here for more information and to check the latest prices.

-Extremely sleek, extremely modern and super luxurious, the One is located in the prestigious Passeig de Gracia.
-The hotel looks directly at La Pedrera and boasts marble bathrooms, spacious rooms, a restaurant and a cocktail bar and even a spa and limousine service.
-Here you truly get a feel of the luxurius lifestyle.
+The One Barcelona: Extremely sleek and super luxurious, the One is located in the prestigious Passeig de Gracia.
+The hotel looks directly at La Pedrera and boasts spacious rooms, a restaurant, and a cocktail bar, and a spa.
+Click here for more information and to check the latest prices.